 Here you see Fifi, our tiny Coton de Tulear.
 We got her as a pup and on this photo she is still not fully grown.

 Traditionally a Montagne de Pyrenees would work together with a Berger de Pyrenees looking after the sheep in the High Pyrenees mountains.
 The Berger (French for shepherd) is very intelligent and will steer the sheep to safety, following directions from the shepherd, or even on its own initiative.
 But if a large predator, such as a wolf, or a bear appeared, the Montagne de Pyrenees would be called in by the Berger.
 Mr. Muscles can deal with a wolf all by himself.
 Two Montagnes can tackle a bear.
-Of course these days there are no longer bears or wolves in the Pyrenees.
+They have recently introduced wolves and bears there again as there were no longer bears or wolves in the Pyrenees.

 It was amusing to see how Fifi, at just 6 months of age would call these very primal instincts of Leroy into operation.
 When she (usually misguidedly) sounded the alarm, Leroy would rush along, checking things out, sounding his huge, deep bark.
 But most of the time she just had fun with him, jumping on his back, or hanging on to his tail letting him drag her along.
 And when Little Leroy, who was basically a huge baby, lay around whimpering for no reason...along rushed Fifi to comfort him.